fiskaltrust/rollout-doc/middleware/README.md

 ## Introduction

-The fiskaltrust.Middleware is the license-free base product of fiskaltrust, which is integrated by POSCreators into their POSSystems in order to implement conformity with the new fiscalization laws.
-The fiskaltrust.Middleware runs as an independent service on the cash register of the POSOperator and is addressed by the POSSystem via an interface.
+The fiskaltrust.Middleware is the license-free base product of fiskaltrust, which is integrated by PosCreators into their POS-Systems in order to implement conformity with the new fiscalization laws.
+The fiskaltrust.Middleware runs as an independent service on the cash register of the PosOperator and is addressed by the POS-System via an interface.

-Since fiskaltrust.middleware runs as a standalone service, it must be rolled out to the cash register of the POSOperator.
+Since fiskaltrust.middleware runs as a standalone service, it must be rolled out to the cash register of the PosOperator.
 Depending on the circumstances, the respective fiskaltrust.Middleware instance must be configured accordingly before going live.
-For example, it must be specified where the POSSystem can reach the service, in which database the processed data is to be stored by the service, which TSE is to be used for the signatures, and how the TSE can be reached by the service.
+For example, it must be specified where the POS-System can reach the service, in which database the processed data is to be stored by the service, which TSE is to be used for the signatures, and how the TSE can be reached by the service.

 In the following chapters we will explain how to configure the fiskaltrust.Middleware for the rollout.
 In addition, we will show you how to install and test the service and we will discuss various rollout scenarios.
 Finally, we will describe which automation options fiskaltrust provides for a mass rollout.